 If you encounter problems upon arrival in London, contact Nick Hugh on his cell phone (07711 161377) and he will try to help.
-Bring (or withdraw from a cash point ATM at the airport) at least £100 in British currency in case of emergency.
+Bring (or exchange at the airport) at least £100 in British currency in case of emergency.
 Those arriving at Gatwick should bring or exchange £150.